 HERE ARE SOME OF THE THINGS I HAVE BEEN DOING IN THE MOST RECENT PAST AS YOUR COUNCILLOR.
 I REGARD THIS BLOG AS A WAY OF REPORTING BACK.

-I am now into my tenth year as a local Councillor – where do the years go?
+I am now into my twelfth year as a local Councillor – where do the years go?
 I was first elected in 2010, having contested Sutton South Ward unsuccessfully in 2006.
 I was re-elected in 2014 and then again in 2018.
 I spend a significant proportion of every day dealing with some aspect of my responsibilities as a Councillor, in particular local casework.
 For the two years to May 2016 I was Chair of the Planning Committee and lead member on human resources – which carried with it chairing the Council and Employees’ Joint Committee and the health and safety committee.
 I also sat on the important Strategy and Resources Committee.
 On 23 May 2016 I was elected Mayor and gave up these responsibilities to concentrate on Mayoral duties.
 I stood down as Mayor on 22 May 2017, a date etched on my memory as the following day my eldest daughter, Jane, was admitted to St Christopher’s hospice in Sydenham where she died shortly afterwards of a brain tumour.

 Below are some highlights of my work, mixed in with a bit of personal information.
 But do have a look at the page “Who are we?” for some biographical information on who I am and what I stand for.